IAmZero247/spark-setup/README.md

 3. REPL setup For Scala

-      open cmd and type
+      Open cmd and type

       `spark-shell`

 4. REPL setup For Pyspark

-      open cmd and type
+      Open cmd and type

       `pyspark`